Essen Minster: Crypt

 Through the installation of the crypt, the floor of the main (east) choir was raised above the floor level of the nave and transepts.
 The side choirs remained on the same level as the nave and transepts.
 The crypt consists of the three-aisled crypt of Agana, an inner crypt, and a five-sided outer crypt.
-The entrance to the inner crypt was from thr east side of the side choir, through which one passed into the outer crypt.
+The entrance to the inner crypt was from the east side of the side choir, through which one passed into the outer crypt.
 The outer crypt had square and elongated rectangular vaults, separated by delicate square pillars.
 The three central vaults in the east were especially accentuated.
 Along the east wall in the two side vaults were semicircular niches.
 In the central vault was a small choir with three niches.
 The engaged pillars of the east wall of the outer pillar have sandstone plates on which 9 September 1051 is given as the date of the crypt's consecration.
 There are relics in the altars of the crypt.